Jarvis-Consulting-Group/jarvis_data_eng-ayanh26/README.md

 Project source code: [https://github.com/Jarvis-Consulting-Group/jarvis_data_eng-ayanh26](https://github.com/Jarvis-Consulting-Group/jarvis_data_eng-ayanh26)

 **Cluster Monitor** [[GitHub](https://github.com/Jarvis-Consulting-Group/jarvis_data_eng-ayanh26/tree/masterhttps://github.com/Jarvis-Consulting-Group/jarvis_data_eng-ayanh26.git)]: Built a MVP that helps the LCA team meet their business needs, implemented using psql, bash and linux cli.
+The LCA needed to understand if their system specifications were good enough, had enough storage and were performing properly, or they would need to invest more.
+In order to do this, the LCA team would need all data from the system, this is where this project will help.

 **Core Java Apps** [[GitHub](https://github.com/Jarvis-Consulting-Group/jarvis_data_eng-ayanh26/tree/master/core_java)]: